theGaryLarson/byte-bandits/pt_3/turn-in_notes.md

 <hr></hr>

 ### Extra credit
+> For extra credit, add "opinion change transaction detection" to your database schema

 * We have transaction tables listed above in our transaction tables.
-These would be used to track the change in intensity of the opinions (political, religious, social_issue_views)
+These would be used to track the change in intensity of the opinions (political, religious, social_issue_views).
+A view would be created where we could compare previous changes in intensity.
+We can filter by dates with BETWEEN and/or look for variance in intensity fairly easily with some basic subtraction.

 <hr></hr>